 4. Talk to a professional.
 I hate talking about myself, especially if I’m struggling with anything.
 (I prefer to bottle it up and then freak out at unsuspecting friends and family.)
 But talking to a professional is a great way to work out your stuff.
 Finding a therapist takes time.
 You have to work with someone you feel comfortable with and is your style, for lack of better word.
 I like someone casual and approachable who feels like they are fully present and provides practical advice.
 Things don’t seem as bad when you articulate them; I don’t feel like I’m burdening anyone and I walk away with a plan to handle my feelings when they come up.

 5. Remove the negative.
 This is a tough one that I’m still very much working on, but you need to start to eliminate situations and relationships that aren’t healthy.
 A few years back I started to realize that a certain “friendship” left me feeling bad about myself and that started a spiral of negative self-talk that took me down a dark path.
 Once I was out of it, I felt like walking in the sun after a long time in the dark.
-Get rid of or limit your interaction with people that leave you not feeling like your best self or who don’t adhere to your moral compass.
+Get rid of or limit your interaction with people who leave you not feeling like your best self or who don’t adhere to your moral compass.

 6. Cut out the booze.
 Ugh, I love wine, but it’s a depressant, and I don’t need it.
 I’ve done well with my no-drinking-on-weekdays-rule for the most part.
 The holidays are going to be super hard, but I have a plan to keep it under control and to not drink on days when we have nothing special going on.
 I do feel a massive difference in how much better I sleep, react and process information, plus I have a lot more energy and my skin looks great.